-Estate Agents are not allowed to market a property as a repossession and are asked by their client (the asset management company) to refer to them as a 'corporate sale'.
+Estate Agents are not allowed to market a property as a repossession or in any way identify them as such, but a direct question is difficult to avoid.
 Small ads in the property section of a local paper is a good way to identify those which may be repossessed.
 When looking through properties online, looking at the photographs can also often be a good indicator e.g. fixtures and fittings removed, tape over taps and utilities.
 You can see all properties listed with us via our Pinpoint Property Search facility.

 The price, set by the repossessor, is based upon the recommendations of two or three estate agents.
 The properties will always be valued realistically, take into account its condition, location and comparable sales within a recent time period.
 Estate agents may discount a valuation if their client is looking for a quick sale but asset mananagers will rarely consider a low offer on a property in the first few weeks of marketing.

 Arrange a viewing through the estate agent.
 Ask a builder or someone experienced in redevelopment to view the property with you to give estimates for the work.
 If you are viewing the purchase as an investor you need to make sure that the figures stack up.
 If you are subject to mortgage make sure the mortgage lender will fund the purchase of a property where, for example, the heating may have been ripped out or where there may be no block management contract in place.